The first Bede BD-5 micro aircraft was developed in the late 1960s in the United States by aircraft designer Jim Bede.

 - Accelerate all air defense research.

-- Have a positive impact on the quality of personnel training.
+- Will have a positive effect on the quality of personnel training.

 The flight qualities of such a device allow simulating an almost complete set of flight modes: takeoff, climb, level flight, descent, turns, "snake", dive, pitching, diving with transfer to pitching, flight at low altitude.